• Home

 Charlie's Angels - Angels On The Street (1979)

-Then and now view from the episode Angels On The Street from the TV series Charlie's Angels.
+Then and now filming location from Angels On The Street episode from the TV series Charlie's Angels.

 A similar view of 9412 Washington Blvd from the Main Street entrance of the Adams Hotel.
-The top photo is from the 1924 Our Gang / The Little Rascals movie The Sun Down Limited (which also has a movie locations then and now video documentary and then and now photo gallery on this site).
+The top photo is from the 1924 Our Gang / The Little Rascals movie The Sun Down Limited, which features a fascinating exploration of film locations then and now through its video documentary and photo gallery available on this site.

-When this Charlie's Angels episode was filmed in 1979, the front of 9412 Washington Blvd was pretty much the same as it was in 1924, unlike today where most of the front of the building is walled off.
+When this Charlie's Angels episode was filmed in 1979, the front of 9412 Washington Blvd was remarkably similar to how it appeared in 1924, showcasing the movie filming locations then and now.
+Today, however, most of the front of the building is walled off, contrasting with the open scenes of the past.

 Charlie's Angels - Angels On The Street (1979)

-Then and now view from the episode Angels On The Street from the TV series Charlie's Angels.
+Then and now filming location from Angels On The Street episode from the TV series Charlie's Angels.

 In the top photo, across the street is the Washington Blvd side of the Adams Hotel.
 The view is looking northeast from in front of 9412 Washington Blvd.

-Today, the Culver Steps development occupies the entire block and Washington Blvd is now routed one block north onto Culver Blvd as it travels through downtown Culver City, making this filming location quite different looking today than it was in 1979.
+Today, the Culver Steps development occupies the entire block, demonstrating the transformation of film locations then and now.
+Washington Blvd is now routed one block north onto Culver Blvd as it travels through downtown Culver City, making this filming location quite different looking today than it was in 1979.
+This shift illustrates the stark contrast of movie filming locations then and now.

 Charlie's Angels - Angels On The Street (1979)

-Then and now view from the episode Angels On The Street from the TV series Charlie's Angels.
+Then and now filming location from Angels On The Street episode from the TV series Charlie's Angels.

 Charlie's Angels - Angels On The Street (1979)

-Then and now view from the episode Angels On The Street from the TV series Charlie's Angels.
+Then and now filming location from Angels On The Street episode from the TV series Charlie's Angels.

 The Washington Blvd side of the Culver Hotel is clearly visible in the top photo.